jina-ai/docs/chapters/extend/executor.rst

 7. `Evaluator`: evaluate score based on output and GroundTruth.
 8. `CompoundExecutor`: combine multiple executors into one.

-The list of executors supported by the current Jina can be found `here <https://docs.jina.ai/chapters/all_exec.html>`_.
-As one can see, all executors are inherited from :class:`jina.executors.BaseExecutor`.
-So do you want to inherit directly from :class:`BaseExecutor` for your extension as well?
-In general you don't.
 Rule of thumb, you always pick the executor that shares the similar logic to inherit.

-If your algorithm is so unique and does not fit any any of the category below, you may want to `submit an issue for discussion <https://github.com/jina-ai/jina/issues/new>`_ before you start.
+.. note:: If your algorithm is so unique and does not fit any any of the category below, you may want to `submit an issue for discussion <https://github.com/jina-ai/jina/issues>`_ before you start.

-.. note:: Inherit from class ``X`` when ...

-    * :class:`jina.executors.encoders.BaseEncoder`

-      You want to represent the chunks as vector embeddings.

-      * :class:`jina.executors.encoders.BaseNumericEncoder`

-        You want to represent numpy array object (e.g. image, video, audio) as vector embeddings.

-      * :class:`jina.executors.encoders.BaseTextEncoder`

-        You want to represent string object as vector embeddings.

-    * :class:`jina.executors.indexers.BaseIndexer`

-      You want to save and retrieve vectors and key-value information from storage.

-      * :class:`jina.executors.indexers.BaseVectorIndexer`

-        You want to save and retrieve vectors from storage.

-        * :class:`jina.executors.indexers.NumpyIndexer`

-          You vector-indexer uses a simple numpy array for storage, you only want to specify the query logic.

-      * :class:`jina.executors.indexers.BaseKVIndexer`

-        You want to save and retrieve key-value pair from storage.

-    * :class:`jina.executors.craters.BaseCrafter`

-      You want to segment/transform the documents and chunks.

-      * :class:`jina.executors.craters.BaseDocCrafter`

-        You want to transform the documents by modifying some fields.

-        * :class:`jina.executors.craters.BaseChunkCrafter`

-          You want to transform the chunks by modifying some fields.

-        * :class:`jina.executors.craters.BaseSegmenter`

-          You want to segment the documents into chunks.

-    * :class:`jina.executors.Chunk2DocRanker`

-      You want to segment/transform the documents and chunks.

-    * :class:`jina.executors.CompoundExecutor`

-      You want to combine multiple executors in one.

-    * :class:`jina.executors.BaseClassifier`

-      You want to enrich the documents and chunks with a classifer.

 Override :meth:`__init__` and :meth:`post_init`
 ------------------------------------------------